tmbuza/iMAP-part2/index.md

 ![Workflow for bioinformatics analysis of microbiome data.](img/part2_flow.png)

-The <strong>iMAP-PART2</strong> is one of the practical user guides for providing analytical support to the microbiome research community.
+The <strong>iMAP-PART2</strong> is one of the practical user-guide-series for providing analytical support to the microbiome research community.
 Explore more guides from the table below:

 ## Related resources